“Close your eyes,” the Lyme specialist said. “And hold your arms out straight.”

 A long time ago, I’d made peace that life was unfair, so it wasn’t that I was angry at God or the universe or even the tick that bit me.
 No, I was angry that it took ten years from the time I first noticed Lyme-like symptoms to me getting a diagnosis.
 Some Lyme and PANS symptoms are identical, so what if I’d never had PANS at all, and it turned out I was misdiagnosed for an entire decade?
 Or, because PANS is triggered by infections, what if I could’ve recovered without the many PANS-specific treatments that hadn’t been enough?

-I was angry that my PANS doctor hadn’t tested me with the more accurate Lyme test by Igenex labs at my first visit—just the wildly unreliable CDC tests.
-I was angry with Igenex for forgetting to send the page of the results that showed I unequivocally had Lyme disease—which delayed my decision to schedule the Lyme consultation by four months.
+I was angry that my no doctor had suggested I do the more accurate Lyme test by Igenex labs sooner—just the wildly unreliable CDC tests.
+I was angry that someone forgot to send the page of the results that showed I unequivocally had Lyme disease—which delayed my decision to schedule the Lyme consultation by four months.
 I was angry that I had undergone tonsillectomy surgery and incurred severe bone loss from a year of steroids, and that my parents had spent so much money on IVIG, perhaps for nothing but a misdiagnosis of PANS.

 And so, although I begrudgingly complied with my new Lyme treatment plan from that day forward, I still wasn’t willing to fully accept the diagnosis.
 I paid lip-service by announcing it on my blog and even becoming passionate about awareness.
 Yet all the while, I was so angry that I remained in denial that I truly had Lyme myself.